JerryFleming/PyDoc/reference/compound_stmts.rst

 .. index::
   statement: @

-A function definition may be wrapped by one or more :term:`修饰函数` expressions.
+A function definition may be wrapped by one or more :term:`修饰符` expressions.
 Decorator expressions are evaluated when the function is defined, in the scope that contains the function definition.
 The result must be a callable, which is invoked with the function object as the only argument.
 The returned value is